-Licence holders must immediately report, in writing, all criminal convictions, cautions, reprimands, warnings and motoring offences, which occur during the term of their licence to this Authority.
+Licence holders must immediately report, in writing, all criminal convictions, police cautions and major motoring offences, which occur during the term of their licence to this Authority.
 In addition, breaches of the relevant legislation or conditions attached to driver, operator and vehicle licences may come to light following complaints and enforcement action or investigations.
 The action to be followed in response to such matters will be determined on its own merits.